 Explora is EBSCO's interface for Schools and Public Libraries.
 Designed to meet the unique needs of its users, Explora supports both student research and classroom instruction.

-With your Bexley Public Library card you can access thousands of free, online courses from experts on such topics as business, web development, information technology, job searching, photography and more through Lynda, an award-winning online education service.
-After you've logged in with your library card number and PIN, you will be prompted to create an account with Lynda.com.
+With your Bexley Public Library card you can access thousands of free, online courses from experts on such topics as business, web development, information technology, job searching, photography and more through LinkedIn Learning, an award-winning online education service.
+After you've logged in with your library card number and PIN, you will be prompted to create an account with Linkedin.com/learning/.
 You'll use this profile to create playlists, manage your course history, keep notes, and track your Certificates of Completion.

 Free, online lessons on a wide variety of topics, from math and science, to art history and life skills.
 Available for all ages.